 cd pg2mysql-1.9/

-Run this file which you have created.
+Run this file which we have created.

 php pg2mysql_cli.php /path/to/pd/dump/file.sql /path/where/to/save/mysql/file.sql